smithcs1971/Arduino-Pro-Mini-GPS-Data-Logger/README.md

 ![alt tag](http://fritzing.org/media/fritzing-repo/projects/w/wireless-gps-datalogger/images/IMG_2514.JPG)

 The protype was succesful in capturing movement data of the flying-fox.
-It revieled that the bat left its roost at 17:59, travelled 30 km south to its foraging area.
+It revealed that the bat left its roost at 17:59, travelled 30 km south to its foraging area.
 The next morning, the bat flew the return trip to the roost and arrived home at 5:34, just before sunrise.
 A total distance of over 60 km (almost 40 miles) in a single night.

 ![alt tag](http://fritzing.org/media/fritzing-repo/projects/w/wireless-gps-datalogger/images/IMG_2446.JPG)